-Proudly in Service to Indigenous Cultures since 1991
+Proudly in Service to Indigenous Cultures & the World Community since 1991

-Teya Peya Productions provides a world platform for the celebration of the richness of First Nations cultural diversity.
-We are an educational and cultural bridge between Native and non-Native people, while at the same time shining a warm, welcoming spotlight on North America's First Nations people.
+Teya Peya Productions, founded in 1991 by Shannon Thunderbird, provides a world platform for the celebration of the richness of First Nations cultural diversity.
+We are an educational, entertaining, cultural bridge between Native and non-Native people, while at the same time shining a warm, welcoming spotlight on North America's Indigenous people.

 WHY WE DO WHAT WE DO

-The beauty and wisdom of the Medicine Wheel, when combined with vocals and drum rhythms, bridges the cultural divide in positive ways; they raise our awareness of right action through Hope, Intelligence and thoughtful contemplation, fuelled by Inspiration and Imagination.
+The beauty and wisdom of Medicine Wheel knowledge when combined with vocals and drum rhythms, bridges the cultural divide in positive ways; they raise our awareness of right action through Hope, Intelligence and thoughtful contemplation, fuelled by Inspiration and Imagination.

 COMMENTS FROM THUNDERBIRD

-The Covenant and Power of the Matriarchy Lies in Our Humanity & Resonant Connection to the Earth
+The Covenant and Power of the Matriarchy Lies in Our Humanity & Resonant Connection to Mother Earth.

-It took years for me to grow into the sheer enormity of the many teachings that my name embodies.
-I have walked through many fires; eventually I found the courage to step away from the comfort of my western job and return to my Indigenous roots.
-I was boosted along the way by six very persistent female Ancestors and one male guardian.
-Seven souls that embraced the seven sacred directions who have been with me since I was four years of age.
+It took years for me to grow into the responsibility and sheer enormity of the many teachings that my name embodies.
+I have walked through many fires, and even 'died' a few times in my relatively long life.
+I found the courage to step away from the comfort of my 'western' job and return to my Indigenous roots.
+I was boosted along the way by six very persistent, female Ancestors and one male guardian.
+Seven souls that embraced the seven sacred directions, and who have been me since the beginning.

 --An internationally celebrated First Nations Speaker, Artist/Educator.
 A captivating post-secondary lecturer.